Guuri11/similar-product-service/README.md

 docker compose up -d
 ```

-Access to http://localhost:5001/swagger-ui/webjars/swagger-ui/index.html to see Swagger Docs.
+Access to http://localhost:5001/swagger-ui/webjars/swagger-ui/index.html to see Swagger Docs (maybe it takes a while the first time to start the app, check it your docker desktop watching the logs).
 There
 you will find the
 product controller ready to try